 He then proceeds to lament that opponents of such crony, corruption-inducing boondoggles “simply can’t grasp or even imagine that more and better public services and societal cooperation can lead to more freedom for more people.”

-Most people outgrow this cartoonish caricature of government as virtuous solver of problems presented to us in our 7th-grade civics textbooks.
+Most people outgrow this cartoonish caricature of government as a virtuous solver of problems presented to us in our 7th-grade civics textbooks.
 But not Schofield.

 Government forcing taxpayers to fund government crony deals to enrich billionaire business owners is not any sane person’s definition of “societal cooperation.”
 It is indeed the opposite.
 It represents the political class exploiting voiceless taxpayers to enrich their wealthy cronies.
 This is what Schofield describes as the “common good.”